CIBIO-BU/mozaiko/README.md

 - **_gc_matches_across_taxon_**:  sum of G-C matches at the 3’ end across all taxa present in the OTL.
 Higher values are preferable, as a content of 40-60% of GC matches promotes binding.
 - **_min_tm_cv_**: The minimum melting temperature (Tm) between each pair of forward and reverse primers is calculated for each taxon.
 The coefficient of variation across taxa is then determined.
 Lower values indicate a more consistent thermal performance and are preferable.
 - **_tm_score_**: proportion of taxa with a lower or equal variation of Tm below 2ºC.
 Higher values are preferable as they indicate a better thermal performance across taxa in the OTL.
 - **_amplification_success_percent_**: the ratio of taxa that amplify to the total number of taxa with sequences containing primer binding sites, expressed as a percentage.
-Higher values represent higher amplification success across the target taxa.
+Higher values represent higher amplification success across taxa.

 ### **Module 3:** Traits and Resolution